-This issue of The Voice is written by Martha Brown, a Special Needs Alliance member in St. Louis, Missouri.
+This issue of The Voice is written by Martha C. Brown, CELA, a Special Needs Alliance member in St. Louis, Missouri.
 Martha limits her practice to elder law and special needs law.
 A Fellow of the National Academy of Elder Law Attorneys and a Certified Elder Law Attorney, Martha has been designated a Super Lawyer for the last six years in Kansas City Magazine.
 Through her numerous community presentations and continuing legal education presentations, Martha helps attorneys and the public understand and address legal issues concerning the elderly and people with disabilities.
 Currently Martha is participating in the state wide task force to rewrite the guardianship code in Missouri.

 Clients frequently ask special needs planning attorneys whether a special needs trust should own a house.
 Unfortunately, there is no simple answer to this question.
 It is a decision the trustee must make after reviewing many factors.
 In May 2011, The Voice featured an article entitled “Buying a House for a Special Needs Beneficiary: Proceed with Care.”
 This edition continues that topic, addressing important issues to help families and trustees make a well-informed decision.